ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Related Work

 However, a major limitation of PbD approaches is the heavy human effort required, as the user needs to provide careful demonstrations and sometimes corrections for each new task~\cite{sosa2022learning}.
 Furthermore, the deterministic nature of these synthesized programs means that they cannot easily be generalized to variations of tasks in the future, despite the overall workflow being similar.
 In contrast, our approach avoids manual demonstrations.
 Instead, we let the web agent learn through its own trial-and-error to automatically synthesize execution guards from its failures and successes that can generalize beyond the initial task.

-\textbf{User interaction with web agents.} Researchers have proposed keeping humans in the loop during agent execution to monitor and steer the agents.
-A recent system, Magentic-UI~\cite{mozannar2025magentic}, exemplifies this line of research.
-It provides a human-centered interface for web-based agentic systems, allowing users to observe agent actions and intervene during execution.
-In addition, Uncertainty-Aware GUI Agent~\cite{hao2025uncertainty} can detect agent uncertainty in decision phases and request user feedback in ambiguous states; the Dark Patterns study~\cite{tang2025dark} highlights how agents can be misled by deceptive interfaces, and shows that human oversight reduces errors albeit with attention costs; the Human-Centered Evaluation framework~\cite{chen2025toward} suggests incorporating human evaluators into GUI agent assessment pipelines to ensure trustworthiness and alignment.
-By combining human oversight with AI-driven automation, these human-in-the-loop systems and frameworks have demonstrated improved user understanding and agent safety.
+\textbf{User interaction with AI agents.} To enable users to inspect, interrupt, and redirect AI agents, researchers have explored interaction design that keeps humans in the loop during agent execution.
+Recent systems, such as Magentic-UI~\cite{mozannar2025magentic}, Cocoa~\cite{feng2024cocoa}, and Plan-Then-Execute~\cite{he2025plan}, exemplify human interaction with web agents.
+They allow users to co-plan with web agents, observe real-time agent actions, take over tasks when agents get stuck, and approve/reject critical agent executions.
+In addition to web agents, recent research has improved the performance of and studied human interaction with agents in other types of graphical user interfaces (GUIs), such as mobile UIs~\cite{zhang2025appagent, wang2024mobile, hao2025uncertainty, yang2025ferret}, specific applications~\cite{li2023sheetcopilot, liang2025tabletalk}, computer operating systems~\cite{wu2024copilot, xie2024osworld}, and games~\cite{wang2023voyager}.
+By investigating the impact of human involvement during AI agent execution, prior work has found improved user understanding, preference alignment, and agent safety.
+For instance, Uncertainty-Aware GUI Agent~\cite{hao2025uncertainty} can detect agent uncertainty in decision phases and request user feedback in ambiguous states; the Dark Patterns study~\cite{tang2025dark} shows that human oversight can help reduce errors when agents face deceptive interfaces; the Human-Centered Evaluation framework~\cite{chen2025toward} suggests incorporating human evaluators into GUI agent assessment pipelines to ensure trustworthiness and alignment.

-Following this idea, our work loops users into the agent's execution process, such that users can identify and understand agent issues as they happen.
+Following this idea, our work loops users into the agent's execution process, such that users can identify and understand agent issues as they occur.
 Specifically, when the agent is uncertain about how to proceed or encounters a failure that it cannot recover from, it invites user guidance with issue analysis, aiming for more interpretable, trustworthy, and controllable agents.